lsethi123/marlin-saas/README.md

 #Contribute
 * Send email to owner to add you as contributor and for access to trello.
 * Pick a feature, error or improvement from trello list.
-* Create feature branch, code and committ.
+* Write as much tests as possible and make sure is passing in codeship.
-* Create pull request.
+* And Create Pull request.